Finesseology/simplePRU/readme.md

-# Geodaq PRU running example.
+# PRU running example.
 ### A lot of information is taken from this great example online. https://www.glennklockwood.com/embedded/beaglebone-pru.html
+### This program is tested and ran on a beaglebone black running debian 9.5

+## ***Important note:***
-## ***Important note*** If remoteproc1 in /sys/class/remoteproc does not exist, or you know you were using UIO drivers, you must enable remoteproc drivers.
+## If remoteproc1 in /sys/class/remoteproc does not exist, or you know you were using UIO drivers, you must enable remoteproc drivers.

 If remoteproc1 doesn't exist at first: